alexpareto/blog/_posts/2020-06-15-thundering-herds.markdown

 ## We need to close the gate

-Clearly our underlying server cannot handle this much traffic - so we need to "close the gate" and not let the requests in.
+Clearly our underlying server cannot handle this much traffic.
+We need to "close the gate" and not let the requests in.
 Of course, this alone won't work.
 We still need to serve something!

 The key insight here is that every request is asking for the same data.
 Instead of letting them all through the gate, let's **only allow _one_ request through to recalculate the data**.
 After all, the data will be the same for every request.